foxws/foxws/resources/markdown/posts/wireuse/infinite-scroll.md

 > Tip: Optionally you may want to include `Livewire\WithoutUrlPagination` to hide `?page=` args.

-To implement infinite scrolling, implement the `WithPaginateScroll` trait on a Livewire component:
+To use infinite scrolling, implement the `WithPaginateScroll` trait on a Livewire component:

 ```php
 use Domain\Tags\Models\Tag;